Herbert Ross: Theatre

 By 1950, he was a choreographer with the American Ballet Theatre and choreographed his first Broadway production, the Arthur Schwartz-Dorothy Fields musical adaptation of A Tree Grows in Brooklyn (1951).
 For TV he choreographed All Star Revue, The Milton Berle Show, and The Steve Allen Plymouth Show.
 Ross's first film assignment came as an uncredited choreographer on Carmen Jones (1954).

 Back on Broadway he choreographed House of Flowers (1954) for Peter Brook, and The Body Beautiful (1958).
 He choreographed some TV specials: The Jerry Lewis Show (1957), Wonderful Town (1958), Meet Me in St Louis (1959) and A Christmas Festival (1959).
 On Broadway Ross directed and choreographed a revival of Finian's Rainbow (1960).
 In 1965, Ross choreographed the original production of On a Clear Day, You Can See Forever and, without credit, took over the helm from the director of record, Robert Lewis, when the musical ran into trouble in Boston during its pre-Broadway tryout tour.

 Ross went to England where he choreographed the feature film The Young Ones (1961), starring Cliff Richard.
 He returned to Broadway to be musical director on The Gay Life (1961–62) and I Can Get It for You Wholesale (1962), the latter directed by Arthur Laurents and starring Barbra Streisand.
-He did The Bacchantes (1961) for TV.
+He choreographed The Bacchantes (1961) in Italy.
 Ross then choreographed a second Cliff Richard musical in England, Summer Holiday (1963).
 On Broadway he choreographed Tovarich (1963) with Vivien Leigh and Anyone Can Whistle (1964) with Laurents.
 For TV he did musical numbers for The Fantasticks (1964), The Bell Telephone Hour, Delia Scala Show (1962), Rinaldo in campo (1963), and The Nut House!!
 (1964) and staged numbers for the films Inside Daisy Clover (1965), Who's Afraid of Virginia Woolf?
 (1966) and Doctor Dolittle (1967).

 On Broadway Ross directed and choreographed Kelly (1965), and choreographed Do I Hear a Waltz?
 (1965) and On a Clear Day You Can See Forever (1965-66).
 He did some additional staging on The Apple Tree (1966–67) directed by Mike Nichols.
 Ross was choreographer and director of musical numbers for Funny Girl (1968), produced by Ray Stark.